 "The advent of new technology together with a decline in union power, coupled with the rail carriers’ arrogant disregard for worker and public safety has seen the standard five-person train crew drop first to three, and then to two crew members.
 Now the big railroad companies have their sights set on implementation of the universal single employee train crew.
 The only thing that can stop them is YOU!
 Please join with Railroad Workers United in our effort to stop the implementation of single employee train crews!"

-During the past several years we have seen an explosion of “Blame-the-Worker” safety programs on Class 1 railroads in the U.S. These programs have been fairly commonplace in other industries and many other labor unions have been struggling with them for years.
+The last decade or so has witnessed a proliferation of “Blame-the-Worker” safety programs on Class 1 railroads in the U.S. These programs have been fairly commonplace in other industries and many other labor unions have been struggling with them for years.
+In effect, these so-called "behavior based safety programs" are little more than a thinly veiled attempt by the employer to shift the blame for accidents, injuries, and fatalities away from management responsibility and lay it at the doorstep of worker behavior.
+They are a fraud and a farce and are - in fact - dangerous.
 Click HERE to Read More.

 Rail freight carrier and passenger train companies have been finding ways to get their workers to do more for less for the past few decades.
 Considering how much the economy of the U.S. depends upon the massive amount of freight moved by trains, one would think the unions representing those workers to be very powerful.
-However, there are a dozen different unions, divided among craft, representing the various workers in the several rail companies in this country.
-To counter the divisive race to the bottom caused by cross-union fighting in the industry, rank-and-file rail workers of every craft have joined together to form RAILROAD WORKERS UNITED.
-[To watch the 20 minute video, click below]
+However, there are a dozen or so different unions, divided by craft, representing different sectors of the workforce on the various rail properties from coast to coast.
+To counter the divisive race to the bottom caused by cross-union fratricide in the industry, rank-and-file rail workers from every craft and union have joined together to form RAILROAD WORKERS UNITED.
+[To watch the 20 minute video, click on the icon above].

 Mark Burrows -- former RWU Co-Chair now retired -- speaks from the floor of the UTU convention in 2011.
 His short speech is very inspiring, and is well worth having a look at.